khuongduy354/nmltspaceshooter/README.md

 # Spawners Design

 - spawn mobs every X interval
+- mob spawn position is pick randomly within a radius
 - max_mobs_count limit mobs on map that spawner can have at a time

 # cutscenes design